craftingcity/The-Known-World/ORGANIZATION/Notes From Grain Into Gold.md

 Two ways for crafters to think about their money, as a wage or as a profit - wages are for professionals, profits are for giggers.

 Medium risk is about +20% wages.
 Increasing exponetially, with adventurers earning thousands of silver for their death defying feats.
+If a merchant thinks they could negotiate a better price to hire these people for, they will.